Oregon Clean Grid Summit: Q&A With Attendees

 Question #1.
 What brought you to the Clean Grid Summit?
 What were your biggest takeaways from the event?

-Courtney Lee, Amazon (attendee and sponsor): The Clean Grid Collaborative is playing a pivotal role when it comes to advocating for transmission development, a regional energy market and energy affordability.
+Courtney Lee, Amazon Web Services (attendee and sponsor): The Clean Grid Collaborative is playing a pivotal role when it comes to advocating for transmission development, a regional energy market and energy affordability.
 Amazon Web Services (AWS) operates data centers in eastern Oregon and is committed to becoming a more sustainable business and reaching net-zero carbon across operations by 2040.

 We really value the work the Glean Grid Collaborative is doing and the Summit provided a great opportunity to network with advocates, community leaders and experts in these issues.
 I always look for an opportunity to learn more about what leaders in this space are working on and how I can plug in from a policy perspective and highlight AWS and our work on renewable energy procurement and policy development.